erikdubois/Sardi/README.md

 to your issue or request.

+## General info

-Add a description of the software and where to download it.
+Add a description of the software and a link where to download it and/or installation instructions if necessary.